 The Diversity Research Grant (formerly Diversity Fellows) calls upon the expertise of the Kennesaw State University community to produce a positive impact on campus diversity, equity, and inclusion.
 The grant’s goal is to support scholarly work and creative activities that intersect with the mission of the Division of Diverse and Inclusive Excellence (DDIE) as well as further individual scholarship goals.
-Up to six grants will be awarded each year, and each recipient can apply for up to $8000 to use for their proposed project.
+Several grants are awarded each year, and each recipient can apply for seed funding to use for their proposed project.
 See previous recipients and funded projects below.

 The Division supports projects that will produce a clearly defined impact on campus diversity, equity, and inclusion.
 Potential outcomes include but are not limited to an actionable plan that can be implemented by the grant’s end; qualitative or quantitative research that deepens our understanding of specific groups at KSU and can be used to drive change; public programs that contribute to KSU’s cultural transformation; or other transformative or actionable outcomes.
 Applicants must make clear how the KSU community at large or target groups within will benefit from the work they do and take appropriate steps to achieve that expressed outcome.
-These projects should also intersect with the work of the six Presidential Commissions and/or contribute to the R2 Roadmap goals.
+These projects should also intersect with the work of the three Advisory Councils and/or contribute to the university's strategic priorities.

 Tenured and tenure-track faculty as well as staff and instructors with defined research duties are eligible to apply.
 All applicants must have expressed approval from their chair or supervisor for this work.
 Applications lacking that approval will not be considered.

 The application portal for the 2024-2025 award cycle will open on February 5, 2024, and will close on March 8, 2024.
 Check back during that time to access the application.